MystenLabs/kiosk-course/2-royalties/README.md

 receipts: VecSet<TypeName>
 ```

-So it seems that the creator adds rules to the `TransferPolicy` and that the buyer collects receipts into `TransferRequest` to verify that all rules were followed.

 Let's take a look at how a rule is added to the `TransferPolicy`:

+The `Rule` is actually a Witness type and the `Config` is a custom configuration living under `TransferPolicy` used to verify the rule execution.
+This means that the module where the `Rule` is defined can only add rules to a `TransferPolicy` along with the `Config`, that is required to verify the rule execution.

 ```rust
 /// Add a custom Rule to the `TransferPolicy`.
 Once set, `TransferRequest` must